Doomed either way?

 Proceed to Judgement.
 Get weighed.
 It's Archangel Michael if you deserve the Kingdom of Heaven, the devil if you are headed to Hell.

 If you fail the test, expect to be corralled by red-hot chains into the (literal) jaws of hell.
-Devils with cattle prods will push you back in if you attempt to run away as these fools are doing.
+Devils with cattle prods will push you back in if you attempt, as these fools are, to run away.

 The righteous - bishops, kings, queens - proceed to St Peter.
 No clothes are allowed, but headgear is necessary for identification purposes.

 And here's the reward for a life well lived.
 It seems a bit of a let-down.
-Why does Heaven look like a prison?
+Is that prison-like building really Heaven?